rsachetto/MonoAlg3D_C/README.md

 $ bin/MonoAlg3D -c example_configs/cuboid_ohara.ini
 ```

 The output will be saved in the VTK format.
 In order to see the results you can use Paraview (https://www.paraview.org/) or the compiled visualization tool in ```bin/MonoAlg3D_visualizer```.
-You can also set the output to plain text, by changing the section ```save_result``` to:
+You can also set the output to plain text, by changing the section ```save_result``` in example_configs/cuboid_ohara.ini to:

 ```ìni
 [save_result]